ni/measurement-plugin-python/examples/ui_progress_updates/README.md

 > With older versions of MeasurementLink, this example only updates the UI at the end of the
 > measurement.

-- Demonstrates how to update the measurement's output indicators while the measurement is running.
+- Demonstrates how to update the measurement UI while the measurement is running.
 - Demonstrates cancellation tokens and deadlines.

 ### Required Driver Software